Zamiell/stardew-valley/Min-Max_Guide.md

   - 20 Fiber
 - Note that:
   - You should sell all foraging items (except for Spring Onions).
 Worry about the Community Center quest later because we need as much money as possible tomorrow.
-  - Normally, we eat Leeks, Dandelions, and food from garbage cans instead of selling them since they have a low GPA.
+  - Normally, we eat Leeks, Dandelions, and food from garbage cans instead of selling them since they have a low GPE.
 However, today is an exception since we need money badly.
 - Hoe + plant + water any remaining Mixed Seeds.
   - Note that you can work past 0 energy and become exhausted with no penalty carrying over to Spring 2 (because you will level up foraging).
   - If one of the mixed seeds is not a Cauliflower (check with a mod or the wiki), you'll need to delay handing in the initial bundles and shipping any additional gold for the vault originally scheduled for Spring 15 until Spring 17.